Manage the system using the WEKA GUI

 • REDISTRIBUTING: The system redistributes the data between servers and drives due to scale-up or scale-down.

-• Service Uptime: The time that has elapsed since the I/O services started.
+• Service Uptime: The elapsed time since the I/O services started.

 • Data Protection: The number of data drives and protection parity drives.
 The color of the protection parity drives indicates their status.